Mr Nathan Towney

 Nathan is a proud Wiradjuri man from Wellington in NSW and an education leader.
 He holds a Bachelor of Teaching and a Bachelor of Health and Physical Education from The University of Newcastle.

-Nathan’s appointment as the Pro Vice-Chancellor Indigenous, Strategy and Leadership role follows a four year tenure as the Principal of Newcastle High School.
+Nathan’s appointment as the Pro Vice-Chancellor Indigenous, Strategy and Leadership role follows a twenty year career in public education, the last four year tenure as the Principal of Newcastle High School.

 Nathan’s personal and authentic approach fosters strong relationships with internal and external stakeholders at all levels.
 Nathan has a passion for innovation and change and has actively encouraged student-directed, passion-based and entrepreneurial learning.
 His approach to engaging and working with communities will be particularly valuable as the University looks to find ways for the institution to better connect with our regions.